canton7/Simple.Migrations/README.md

 This is implemented by `ConnectionProvider` for ADO.NET.

 Most of the time you won't need to think about this.
-However, if you're using a database connection which is not based on ADO.NET, you'll need to write your own connection provider, TODO see below.
+However, if you're using a database connection which is not based on ADO.NET, you'll need to write your own connection provider, see the [sqlite-net example below](#example-using-sqlite-net).

 `SimpleMigrator`